 “My son looked up at me with a smile and said, ‘Hi, Daddy!’” says Runkel.
 “He was over five feet off the ground.
 My anxiety level was off the charts, but I knew if I gave in to that anxiety, if I yelled or lunged for him, it would increase his chances of falling.”

-From biting or refusing to eat, to asking about sex or learning to drive, our kids are constantly testing our anxiety.
-Runkel contends that more often than not, parents fail those tests by “screaming.”
+From biting or refusing to eat to asking about sex or learning to drive, our kids are constantly testing our anxiety.
+More often than not, Runkel says, parents fail those tests by “screaming.”

-Who Is In Control?
+Who’s In Control?

 “When parents focus on becoming ‘ScreamFree,’ calming their own emotional reactivity, they begin to make parenting decisions out of their highest principles instead of reacting out of their deepest fears,” Runkel says.
-“There are specific ways parents can do this such as:
+“There are specific ways parents can do this, such as: